Connecticut

 - Strong minor protections: The categorical ban on processing minors' data for advertising or sale, regardless of consent, goes further than most state laws

-- Proactive enforcement: The Attorney General's office has been one of the most active in the country, issuing dozens of notices and completing the first monetary settlement within two years of the law's effective date
+- Proactive enforcement: The AG's office issued dozens of notices and completed the first monetary settlement within two years of the law's effective date, and participated in multi-state GPC enforcement

 - Neural data protections: Connecticut is among a small number of states to include neural data in its sensitive data definition